EOSChronicleProject/eos-chronicle/README.md

   the contract names for which table deltas would be included in the output.

+* `blacklist-tables-contract = NAME` This option allows excluding contract names from table deltas.
+Multiple options can be specified, and those contracts will be blacklisted from table deltas export.

 If both `enable-receiver-filter` and `enable-auth-filter` are enabled, the output will include traces matching any of the filters.
 The blacklist has absolute precedence: regardless of filters